fLindahl/vscode-anyfx/README.md

 - `anyfx.requireSaveToLint`: By default, linting will occur with every text change.
 Enable this option to only lint when you save the file.
 - `anyfx.additionalFileExtensions`: Additional file extensions which should be considered as AnyFX files.

+### Workspace properties

+The linter will look for `anyfx_properties.json` in the `.vscode` folder in your workspace root.

+Supported properties:
+- `includeDirs`: [paths] - An array of include paths to pass to the compiler.

 ### TODO
 * Symbols support!